2joonh2/2joonh2.github.io/_posts/econometrics/2022-05-11-econometrics_7-1.md

 1. Instrument variable, z should be correlated with the causal variable of interest, s
-2. z should be uncorrelate iwth potential outcomes
+2. z should be uncorrelated with potential outcomes
    1. $Cov(\eta, z)=0$